OneSignal/react-native-onesignal/MIGRATION_GUIDE.md

 # Migration Guide (v3 to v5)

 The React Native SDK accesses the OneSignal native iOS and Android SDKs.
 For this update, all SDK versions are aligning across OneSignal’s suite of client SDKs.
 As such, the React Native SDK is making the jump from `v3` to `v5`.
+See existing install instructions [here](https://documentation.onesignal.com/docs/react-native-sdk-setup) for more information.

 ## iOS
 ### Notification Service Extension Changes